 Allison Porter: Organizer, catalyst, coach

 In 2009, Allison joined forces with longtime colleague Joe Alvarez to form the Alvarez Porter Group.
-Together they have built a network of talented and committed change practitioners who understand the dynamics of membership organizations and other social justice groups.
+Together with Michele Berry they have built a network of talented and committed change practitioners who understand the dynamics of membership organizations and multi-stakeholder groups.
 They bring a passion for results and values-based approach to leadership development and organizational change work.